 For a while, I’ve wanted to create a comprehensive guide for all of you.
 I finally got in touch with someone who is an expert in this landscape.
 Recently I spoke with Cory Gauvreau, who is the President of Par2Pro.
 They are one of the leading providers of home golf simulators in North America.

-Be aware that each home golf simulator has their nuanced features, and it will suit golfers’ needs separately.
-If you want to purchase supplies for your home setup, then I highly recommend checking out Shop Indoor Golf.
+Be aware that each home golf simulator has its nuanced features, and it will suit golfers’ needs separately.
+If you want to purchase supplies for your home setup, I recommend checking out Shop Indoor Golf.
 I have referred many Practical Golf readers to them over the years, and everyone has been more than satisfied with their customer service.

 Materials You Will Need

 To build a home golf simulator, you will need five items.
 In each category, you will find varying costs based on the quality and durability of each material.